Skip to content

 Voter ID

-Please note: Voter ID will be required for all elections and referendums.
+Please note: Voter ID is required to vote at all elections and referendums.

 The Elections Act 2022 introduced new rules for voters at elections from May 2023.